Contact

 For more details of the lab activities, please visit our Research background and focus, Research projects, and Publications pages.

-We are located at the Uppsala BioCenter and are part of the Linnéan Center for Plant Biology in Uppsala, the Nordic Autophagy Network/Society and the Transautophagy COST action.
-Our research is funded by the Swedish University of Agricultural Sciences (SLU), Knut-and-Alice Wallenberg (KAW) Foundation (Epifate project), Swedish Research Councils VR and FORMAS; Carl Tryggers Stiftelse (CTS), and the Federation of European Biochemical Societies (FEBS).
+We are located at the Uppsala BioCenter and are part of the Linnéan Center for Plant Biology in Uppsala (LCPU) and the Nordic Autophagy Network/Society.
+Our research is currently funded by SLU, the Swedish Research Councils VR and FORMAS, the Novo Nordisk Foundation, and the EU Marie Skłodowska-Curie Action (MSCA).
+Previous funding was obtained from the Knut and Alice Wallenberg (KAW) Foundation (Epifate project), Carl Tryggers Stiftelse, and the Federation of European Biochemical Societies (FEBS).

 • Nirbhay Kushwaha, Postdoc email